 In 2003, Charles Bantz became chancellor of IUPUI—Indiana’s urban public research university—serving 30,000 students.

-He has been active nationally on matters of importance to the higher education community, including having been a member of the NCAA Division I Board of Directors and the NCAA’s Executive Committee from 2007 to 2011.
-He is chair-elect of the Coalition of Urban Serving Universities and a member of the Association of Public and Land-Grant Universities’ Board of Directors.
+He has been active nationally serving the higher education community, including having been a member of the NCAA Division I Board of Directors and the NCAA’s Executive Committee from 2007 to 2011.
+He is chair of the Coalition of Urban Serving Universities and has been a member of the Association of Public and Land-Grant Universities’ Board of Directors.

 He holds a bachelor's degree in English education from the University of Minnesota, a master's degree in speech communication from the University of Minnesota, and a Ph.D. from Ohio State University in communication.
-He has published books and articles on subjects such as organizational communication, television news, and social conflict as well as speaking and writing on student success, transformational change, and internationalization.
+He has published books and articles on organizational communication, student success, internationalization, and television news.